Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-We evaluate one dataset for the conditional text generation task, using perplexity as the evaluation metric.
-Perplexity is a measure of uncertainty on the value of a sample from a discrete probability distribution.
-If we have a tokenized sequence $X=(x_0,x_1,..,x_T)$, then
+Conditional text generation is assessed with the MIMIC-CXR dataset, using perplexity as the performance evaluation metric.
+Perplexity (PPL) is a measure of uncertainty on the value of a sample from a discrete probability distribution.
+Let $X=(x_0,x_1,..,x_T)$ be a tokenized sequence, then